floooh/floooh.github.io/_posts/2024-08-24-zig-and-emulators.md

 - a `Pins` structure which defines a bit position for each input/output pin of a chip emulator

-For Z80 CPU emulator this pin definition struct looks like this:
+For the Z80 CPU emulator this pin definition struct looks like this:

 ```zig
 pub const Pins = struct {